letungbaoan/NodeJS-Twitter/README.md

 # Twitter Clone

-This project is a Twitter clone developed using TypeScript and built on top of Node.js and Express.js framework.
-It utilizes MongoDB as the database for storing data.
-The authentication mechanism is implemented using JWT Tokens for access and refresh token management, along with Google OAuth2.0 for user authentication.
-Additionally, the project employs Sharp library for downsizing images and HLS Encode to handle video content.
+This project is a Twitter clone developed in TypeScript, utilizing Node.js and Express.js framework.
+MongoDB is used as the database for data storage.
+Authentication is implemented using JWT Tokens for access and refresh token management, along with Google OAuth2.0 for user authentication.
+Media serving capabilities include downsizing images using the Sharp library and handling video content with HLS Encode.
+Additionally, AWS SES (Simple Email Service) is used for sending emails, and AWS S3 (Simple Storage Service) is employed to store uploaded images and videos.

 ## Features